VirusTotal/yara/docs/yarapython.rst

     :param str filepath: Path to the file.
     :param file-object file: A file object supporting the ``write`` method.
-    :raises: **YaraError**: If an error occurred while saving the file.
+    :raises: **yara.Error**: If an error occurred while saving the file.

 .. py:class:: Match

-  Objects returned by :py:func:`yara.match`, representing a match.
+  Objects returned by :py:method:`yara.match`, representing a match.

   .. py:attribute:: rule